hamze-kabi/product-list-with-cart/README.md

-# Frontend Mentor - Meet landing page solution
+# Frontend Mentor - product list with cart page solution

 This is a solution to the [Meet landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-list-with-cart-5MmqLVAp_d).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.